mircealungu/student-projects/writing_guidelines/Always_Spellcheck_Your_Submission.md

 important, high-level ideas in your thesis, not on your English.

 **How to Ensure This**:

 * Have a native English speaker review your text.
 If you can't do that, then

-* run your text through an automated spellchecker before submitting your draft.
+* Run your text through an automated spellchecker before submitting your draft.
 Use both the following two spellcheckers:

   1. Grammarly (the web application, not the Chrome extension).
     Create a free account on [app.grammarly.com](app.grammarly.com).
     You don't have to get the paid version: if you address the observations in the free version, your text should already be much more readable.
   2. Word.
 It will catch some problems that Grammarly will not, so please paste your text in it too and take care of the highlighted problems.